thantthuhein/project-final/README.md

 # URL Shortener / Shorten URL
 #### Video Demo: [URL HERE](https://youtu.be/NsL42Eil_wc)
-#### Description: Shorten the current opening URL in the browser using the extension and view the logs for shortened URLs in dashboard
+#### Description: The key features of the project are: (1) Shorten the Current URL: Open your web browser and navigate to the page you want to shorten the URL.
+To Use the URL shortener extension installed in your browser, click on the extension's icon in the toolbar and get the shortened URL.
+(2) View Logs for Shortened URLs: After shortening the URL, you can view a log of all URLs you've shortened.
+This can accessible through the dashboard.
+After opening the dashboard, you can see a list of your shortened URLs with details such as the original URLs, the short URL key and how many times it gets visited.

 ## Browser Extension